 Now let me show you how to preserve your site's authority.

-4 Quick Wins to Grow Your Site's Authority
+4 Quick Ways to Grow Your Site's Authority

 Before I jump into "Foundational" backlinks, I want to show you how to boost your site’s authority.
 Remember, the purpose of link acquisition to build the authority of your site.